-IIRPS conducts three-level studies: BA in Political Science and six MA Master programmes: International Relations and Diplomacy, European Studies, Studies of Contemporary Politics, Public Policy Analysis, Politics and Media and Eastern European and Russian Studies (the latter taught in English).
+IIRPS conducts three-level studies: BA in Political Science and six MA Master programmes: International Relations and Diplomacy, European Studies, Studies of Contemporary Politics, Public Policy Analysis, Politics and Media and Eastern European and Russian Studies (taught in English).
 We also conduct full time and external PhD studies.

 For more than ten years IIRPS remains amongst the top choices among Lithuanian high school graduates attracting students with outstanding exam achievements.
-On different criteria the Institute boasts the most motivated students who excel in their studies and are actively involved into social life of the Institute.
+On different criteria, the Institute boasts the most motivated students who excel in their studies and are actively involved into the social life of the Institute.

 "The major weakness of academia is its tendency to stagnate. <...> VU IIRPS is different in that sense – it's inquisitive and lively.
 This is where the spark of science lies."

 "Vilnius University has one of the best graduate programs in this sphere, plus, it is in Eastern Europe and studying here helps us - students to deeply analyze and compare the theoretical knowledge to everyday life."

 "My interest in Eastern Europe and Russia is not surprising as my country is part of this region.
 One of the main reasons is to see and understand, how some countries, which share, more or less, similar Soviet past and started from almost the same point during the 90’s, are now in different positions."

 The Board of Trustees is an advisory panel of experts, businessmen, diplomats and international advisors.
 Its role is to help the Director of IIRPS VU in implementing policies that are in line with the Institute’s vision and mission.